muammar-yacoob/Snippy-Fox/PRIVACY.md

-# Privacy Policy for Snippy Fox
+# Privacy Policy

-*Last updated: January 12, 2024*

 ## Data Collection
-Snippy Fox only stores the data you explicitly save:
+🦊 Snippy Fox only stores the data you explicitly save:
 - Text snippets you select
 - URLs of pages where snippets were saved
 - Website favicons